The Complete Guide to Troubleshoot and Fix the Most Common WordPress Errors

 This error is often due to incorrect file permissions.
 You can fix this problem by changing your file permissions via File Transfer Protocol (FTP).

 However, it can also be an issue with your server.
 When you upload files to WordPress, they are first saved to a temporary folder on your server.
 Then, they are moved to the appropriate WordPress directory.
-If changing your file permissions doesn’t fix this error, contact your host and ask them to empty your temporary files directory, as it may be full and preventing uploads.
+If changing your file permissions doesn’t fix this error, contact your host and ask them to empty your temporary files directory, as it may be full and prevent uploads.

 16. Secure Connection Error